Our support services helped Laura cope in the darkest of times and helped her celebrate life's little surprises.

 Today Isaac has given Laura, who is having three monthly scans, a new resolve to fight.
 “He’s helping with my physical recovery as I’m having to do so much but he’s also helping with my mental recovery too as I’ve got a reason to do everything that I can to stay well,” she says.

-But the wide-ranging assistance she has found through Brain Tumour Support has been also been invaluable, especially as she looks nervously to the future.
+But the wide-ranging assistance she has found through Brain Tumour Support has also been invaluable, especially as she looks nervously to the future.

 Before the coronavirus pandemic, she was recommended Brain Tumour Support by her consultant and, after looking online, found her local support group and the Brain Tumour Support Facebook Forum, both of which she joined immediately.
 She says listening to others’ positive experiences has given her hope, while knowing that others truly understand what she is feeling has helped to keep her sane during her darkest days.